viki-org/storm-docker/README.md

 In any case, the simplest solution is to execute the `destroy-storm.sh` script in this repository, followed by the `make` command to rebuild the Docker images, then the `start-storm.sh` script (this might not work).

-If the above fails, use `docker rm` to remove the images, run the `make` command followed by the `start-storm.sh` scripts.
-The rebuild process should be pretty fast because the Docker images are cached.